ychantit/airflow_aws_utils/README.md

 # airflow_aws_utils
-A collection of airflow helper workflows bootstrap a data pipeline on aws
+A collection of airflow helper script to quickly bootstrap building a data pipeline on aws